How to Use a YouTube Video as your Webpage Background

-You are probably using a single static image as the background for your website but it may offer a slightly more richer experience if you could consider placing moving images, like an animation or a self-playing video clip, in the background of your web pages.
+You are probably using a still image as the background for your website but it may offer a richer and more impressive experience if you could consider placing moving images, like an animation or an auto-playing video clip, in the background of your web pages.

 There are several approaches here: